Upper belfry Domtoren Domplein Utrecht, Utrecht, Netherlands LL: N 52.09065, E 5.12119

 Original bells by F. & P. Hemony.
 Extension of 1695 by Melchior de Haze.
 One Hemony recast by S.vanAerschodt; that and one deHaze recast by Taylor.
 Two vanBergen basses, added in 1906 to make fully chromatic, were removed in 1952 and are now in the vanBergen bellfoundry museum in Heiligerlee.
 First Eijsbouts renovation/expansion replaced one Taylor and all deHaze.
 Second Eijsbouts renovation/expansion replaced all 17 non-Hemony bells.
 A "lost" Hemony bell was reinstalled in 1997, leaving 16 by Eijsbouts.
 Drum by Jurriaen Spraeckel, c.1666; modified in 20th c.
-For the ring in lower belfry of same tower (D/2), see under 'Chimes' below.
+For the ring in lower belfry of same tower (D/1), see under 'Chimes' below.
 Aug.2019: Tower undergoing restoration, to be completed in 2023; currently shrouded in scaffolding.